Salesforce Review 2026 - Features, Pricing & Deals

 Is Salesforce worth the cost for a small business?

 The value of Salesforce for small businesses depends on your growth plans and how you'll use it.
 If you're managing more than a handful of customers and want to scale, Salesforce can prevent the chaos that comes with growth.
-The Essentials plan starts at $25 per user monthly, which is competitive for what you get.
+The Starter Suite begins at $25 per user monthly, which is competitive for what you get.
 The real value comes from actually using the features - businesses that just use it as a fancy address book won't see much return.
-Consider starting with the specific problem you need to solve (like tracking sales or improving follow-ups), and focus on those features first to see quick wins that justify the investment.
+Consider starting with the specific problem you need to solve (like tracking sales or improving follow-ups), and focus on those features first.

 Other Tools To Check Out